Distant Hill Geology Trail

 The Geologic History of Distant Hill

-An outcrop of metamorphic rock with informational signs about the geologic history of the bedrock that makes up of Distant Hill.
+An outcrop of metamorphic rock with informational signs explaining the geologic history of the bedrock that forms Distant Hill.

 Stop 2